teokem/project-work-2020-elskorda/README.md

-# Jupiter Notebook for the Compute Courrce "Reproducible and Interactive Data Science"
+# Jupiter Notebook for the Compute Cource \ "Reproducible and Interactive Data Science"

 Eleni Skorda
 April , 2020